Laplace's method: Other formulations

-Laplace's method extension: Steepest descent
+Steepest descent extension

 In extensions of Laplace's method, complex analysis, and in particular Cauchy's integral formula, is used to find a contour of steepest descent for an (asymptotically with large M) equivalent integral, expressed as a line integral.
 In particular, if no point x0 where the derivative of $f$ vanishes exists on the real line, it may be necessary to deform the integration contour to an optimal one, where the above analysis will be possible.
-Again the main idea is to reduce, at least asymptotically, the calculation of the given integral to that of a simpler integral that can be explicitly evaluated.
+Again, the main idea is to reduce, at least asymptotically, the calculation of the given integral to that of a simpler integral that can be explicitly evaluated.
 See the book of Erdelyi (1956) for a simple discussion (where the method is termed steepest descents).